-The required texts are: (1) Effective Legal Negotiation and Settlement (7th ed.)
-(LexisNexis, by Charles B. Craver.; and (2) Getting To Yes, by Roger Fisher, William L. Ury and Bruce Patton (Penguin Books, May 3, 2011).
-Neither of these are the latest edition, but they are the ones we'll use and should be less expensive to buy used. ©
+The required texts are: (1) Effective Legal Negotiation and Settlement, Eighth Ed.
+(2016) Carolina Academic Press, by Charles B. Craver (either the ebook or paperback); and (2) Getting To Yes, by Roger Fisher, William L. Ury and Bruce Patton (Penguin Books, May 3, 2011) or any addition.